olivopaolo/boing/rst-doc/pipeline.rst

 Now suppose that the consumer *C* changes its own request to *A* only.
-In this case, nobody is interested to *B* anymore, thus, following the first rule of the *Wise Worker*, the worker stops requiring *A* and since it does not require anything else, it passes into an inactive state.
-Now products *A* are not transferred from *P* to *W* any more. :ref:`Figure 3.8 <wiseworker2>` shows the state of the pipeline in this case.
+In this case, nobody is interested to *B* anymore, thus, following the first rule of the *Wise Worker*, the worker stops requiring *A* for itself and it passes into an inactive state, but, since it is propagating *C*'s requests, it still requires *A* products. :ref:`Figure 3.8 <wiseworker2>` shows the state of the pipeline in this case.

 .. _wiseworker2: